go-vikunja/vikunja/docs/concepts.md

 ### Pagination

-When using the `ReadAll`-method, the second parameter contains the requested page.
+When using the `ReadAll`-method, the third parameter contains the requested page.
 Your function should return only the number of results corresponding to that page.
 The number of items per page is definied in the config as `service.pagecount` (Get it with `viper.GetInt("service.pagecount")`).

 These can be calculated in combination with a helper function, `getLimitFromPageIndex(pageIndex)` which returns